carolinelavergne/POC_VS/README.md

 ## VS code ##

-Open vsCode, open the folder : [File > Open folder...] and select the folder POC_VS
+Open vsCode, open the folder : [File > Open folder...] and select the folder POC_VS *(if you skip the Github part, you have to create a folder named POC_VS)*

 *(only if from scratch)* : the project is empty